ChainSafe/forest/docs/docs/users/knowledge_base/rpc/debug_trace_transaction.md

 **Diff mode behavior:**

-- `pre` contains the state before execution for all touched accounts
+- `pre` contains the pre-execution state for accounts/fields that changed
-- `post` contains only the fields that changed after execution
+- `post` contains only the fields that differ from `pre` after execution
 - Accounts that were deleted appear in `pre` but not in `post`
 - Accounts that were created appear in `post` but not in `pre`
-- Unchanged accounts are omitted from both `pre` and `post`
+- Accounts with no changes are omitted from both `pre` and `post`
 - Zero-value storage entries are stripped from `post`

 ### `callTracer`